cypherpunk-academy/2064/en/023_1913_Bullying.md

 ## **1913** Bullying

-### Berlin Wedding
 ____
 After the speech, in the guest room of a pub.
 Wilhelm, Hilde, a driver, and Adolf, a party official.

 Wilhelm: "Thank you, Hilde!
 For your lecture earlier.
 I really wouldn't have gone on stage otherwise.
 Or at least I wouldn't have said what I said.
-It was good talking to comrades like that."
+It was good talking to the comrades like that."

 Hilde nods.

-Wilhelm: "I haven't spoken as clearly for a long time as I do today.
+Wilhelm: "I haven't spoken so clearly as I did today for a long time.
 And the comrades have taken it well, I hear.
 It's in the world now.
-That's good ... and again not ..."
+That's good ... and again not good ..."

-Hilde: "Again, not either?"
+Hilde: "Not good?"

-Wilhelm: "Yes, again, not."
+Wilhelm: "Yes, also not good."
 He closed his eyes.
-At that moment, a messenger approached from behind and asked with a soft voice: "Hilde Brandenburg?
+At that moment, a postman approached from behind and asked with a soft voice: "Hilde Brandenburg?

 Hilde: "That's me."

 He handed her a letter and disappeared again.
-Hilde opened it hastily and read it.
+Hilde opened it hastily and read.

 Hilde: "Oh!
 Elfi is in distress.
 I have to go to Potsdam.
 Right away."

 Wilhelm: "You can't drive alone.
-Not in this position.
+Not in this situation.
 It's too dangerous.
 And I can't leave now.
-"Afterwards are negotiations."
+Afterwards are negotiations."

 Hilde: "Adolf can accompany me, can't he?"